outdreamer/build-a-cure/docs/tasks/new_examples.md

         - fitting with existing systems without obvious contradictions
           - 'using existing phrases in a new way with minimal distortions' is surprising bc its unlikely to find a new distortion of an existing component that someone hasnt tried, so the simpler the better for this type

-      - these can be used to filter for other non-comedy problems
+      - these structures can be used to filter for other non-comedy problems
         - surprise as a learning/prediction tool
           - structures of surprise & truth are useful insight paths to generate solutions
           - structures of surprise & falsehood are useful solution filters